Ancillary Fee FAQs & Descriptions

 3. You may start the process again to opt-out of additional fees, or to opt back into fees, if permitted by the opt-in/opt-out dates.

-Please note that all WebAdvisor opt-outs must be completed by no later than September 18th for the Fall semester, and January 19th for the Winter semester.
+Please NOTE: All WebAdvisor opt-outs must be completed by no later than September 16th, 2024 for the Fall semester, and by January 17th, 2025 for the Winter semester.

 What policy governs ancillary fees?